This post contains affiliate links.

 Jaboticaba

-Description and Flavor of Jaboticaba: The jaboticaba is a unique fruit native to Brazil.
+The jaboticaba is a unique fruit native to Brazil.
 It grows directly on the trunk of the tree, giving it an unusual appearance.
-The fruit is small, round, and dark purple to black when ripe.
+The fruit is small, round, and dark-purple to black when ripe.
 Jaboticaba has a sweet and tart flavor with a hint of muskiness.

 Loganberry

-Best Uses for Loganberries: They are excellent for making jams, jellies, pies, and desserts.
+They are often used for making jams, jellies, pies, and desserts.
 They can also be used in smoothies, syrups, and as a topping for yogurt or ice cream.
-Loganberries are a lesser-known berry but have a dedicated following among berry enthusiasts.
-They are known for their distinctive flavor and are often used to add a unique twist to traditional berry recipes.
+Loganberries are a lesser-known berry that you wonโt find in most grocery stores, but perhaps at farmerโs markets in California where they are mostly grown.

 Maqui Berry